- Student Services

 Bystander Intervention / Responding to a Disclosure of Sexual Harassment

 We all have a role to play in creating a safe, respectful and healthy learning and working environment.
 You can make a significant impact by intervening as an active bystander and responding to disclosures of sexual harassment with care and compassion.

 Notice what is going on in your environment.

 Look for red flags.
-Fight against the urge to look away or focus on your phone when you are out.
+Fight against the urge to look away or focus on your phone when you are out in the community and during social or work situations.
 Observe the reactions of others and check in with them.

 Examples of things to notice include: